Skip to main content

 Tablets: 5 mg (1 tablet) by mouth twice daily

-Xeljanz tablets and oral solution can be taken with or without food.
+Your child can take Xeljanz tablets or oral solution with or without food.
 Don’t refrigerate Xeljanz solution.
+Instead, store the bottle at room temperature and in its original box.
 And be sure to throw away the bottle once it’s been opened for 60 days (even if there’s medication left over).

-If you’re giving your child the solution, use the dosing syringe that comes with the medication to measure it.
-If you lose the syringe, ask your pharmacist for a replacement device.
+If you’re giving your child the solution, use the dosing syringe and bottle adapter that come with the medication to measure it.
+If you lose the syringe or adapter, ask your pharmacist for a replacement device.
 Don’t use household spoons to measure liquid Xeljanz doses.
 This could result in giving too much or too little medication.

-Are there any dosage adjustments for health conditions?
+Are there any Xeljanz dosage adjustments for health conditions?

-Your prescriber will be in charge of determining if you need a different Xeljanz dosage.
+Your prescriber will determine if you need a different Xeljanz dosage.
 Follow their instructions carefully, and go for any recommended blood tests.
-Don’t make changes to your Xeljanz dosage on your own.
+Don’t change your Xeljanz dosage on your own.

-People taking Xeljanz 5 mg twice a day may take 5 mg once a day instead.
+For example, people taking Xeljanz 5 mg twice a day may take 5 mg once a day instead.
 If you’re taking Xeljanz XR 11 mg once a day, you may need to switch to Xeljanz IR tablets and take 5 mg once a day.
+And if you’re taking Xeljanz XR 22 mg once a day, you may need to take Xeljanz XR 11 mg once a day instead.

 If you have moderate liver problems, your dosage may be reduced by about half, similar to what’s discussed above for people with kidney problems.
 If you have severe liver problems, you shouldn’t take Xeljanz.

-Xeljanz affects parts of your immune system, including white blood cells (WBCs).
-It’s possible for the medication to lower your WBC counts.
-In most cases if this happens or if you develop a serious infection, your prescriber will ask you to stop taking Xeljanz until your WBC levels come back up.
+Xeljanz affects parts of your immune system.
+It’s possible for the medication to lower certain blood counts, including red blood cells (RBCs) and white blood cells (WBCs).
+If this happens or you develop a serious infection, your prescriber in most cases will ask you to stop taking Xeljanz until your blood count levels come back up.

-However, if you’re taking Xeljanz for UC, recommended dosage changes are a bit different, as outlined in the table below.
-But, if your WBC levels are dangerously low, your provider may ask you to stop taking Xeljanz.
+However, if you’re taking Xeljanz for UC and your WBC is low, recommended dosage changes are a bit different, as outlined in the table below.
+And if your WBC levels are dangerously low, your prescriber may ask you to stop taking Xeljanz.

 Current Xeljanz dosage